hendrtd/engr-1110/docs/term/202420-2024-spring/project/project.md

 A team project is an integral part of ENGR 1110 and it is designed to enable each member of the team to:

 - apply Python programming skills
+- apply spreadsheet skills
+- learn to work with Google Colab notebooks
 - learn to work within the context of an authentic software process similar to one used in industry
 - develop teamwork skills